RIR360/development/journal/2025/october.md

 - Plan and action, and keep both in the moderation.
 - Visual cue is the strongest motivation you can use.
 - Keep things that are important in the plain sight.
+- Sub-concious brain plays a lot in our roles.